Are you a tourism professional seeking great gastronomic experiences for your clients?

 Kythnos — or Thermia, as many locals still lovingly call it — is a quaint Cycladic island known for its relaxed, fun-loving atmosphere and welcoming residents who embrace life with genuine warmth and spontaneity.
 With its enchanting yet slightly remote landscape of wooded valleys, hidden caves, old mining paths, and small whitewashed churches appearing across the hills like flowers in May, Kythnos invites visitors to slow down and experience the Cyclades at their most authentic.

 On a Kythnos Food Tour, culinary discovery blends seamlessly with island life.
-Here, flavours emerge from tradition, simplicity, and the rhythms of nature, revealed through village kitchens, seaside tavernas, and recipes preserved across generations.
+Here, flavours emerge from tradition, simplicity, and the rhythms of nature, revealed through village kitchens, seaside tavernas, and recipes passed down through generations.

 What Makes Kythnos a Unique Culinary Destination